-Over the past year, working out from home has become increasingly popular.
+Over the past two years, working out from home has become increasingly popular.
 As a result, the number of home exercise equipment options has exploded.

 The Cubii elliptical is a relatively new product that offers an aerobic workout from the comfort of your desk, couch, or chair.